Senior Living in Middletown, CT

 37. Apple Rehab Saybrook

-38. Locating 55+ senior living communities in Old Saybrook, CT is possible, thanks to Apple Rehab Saybrook at 1775 Boston Post Rd.
-A maximum of 120 55 plus adults can live at Apple Rehab Saybrook at a time.
-Apple Rehab Saybrook can provide housing for seniors in Middlesex county and beyond and also includes amenities like emergency pull cords, shared common area and 1-bedroom and studio floor plans.
+38. Locating 55+ senior housing options in Old Saybrook, CT is possible, thanks to Apple Rehab Saybrook at 1775 Boston Post Rd.
+A maximum of 120 residents can live at Apple Rehab Saybrook at a time.
+Apple Rehab Saybrook can provide housing for seniors in Middlesex county and beyond and also includes amenities like a bingo hall, social lectures and large senior apartments.

 Frequently Asked Questions About Senior Living Communities in Middletown, CT